Subscribe to the 100% free rdnewsNOW daily newsletter!

 It is proposed to be located at 7740 40 Avenue, a 4.89-acre site formerly occupied by Peavey Industries, and across the street from the municipality’s civic yards, in an industrial area on the north end.

-Among the points raised at the public hearing were concerns with the location, public safety, crime, if the land use was compatible with the facility, and environmental concerns, among other points.
+Among the points raised at the public hearing were concerns with the location, public safety, crime, if the land use was compatible with the facility, and environmental concerns.

 Among the long list of people who spoke was former Red Deer mayor Ken Johnston, who said there is no perfect location in the city for a homeless shelter, nor is there one for other communities like Calgary or Edmonton.